Hjunchi/mamba-finetune/README.md

-# This repo is used for finetune mamba using deepspeed
+# This repo is used for finetuning mamba using deepspeed
 > mamba original paper https://arxiv.org/ftp/arxiv/papers/2312/2312.00752.pdf
 # Single GPU Use
 ```